 All count data, including average daily traffic (ADT) and intersection turning movement (ITM), collected as part of any funded project shall be provided to OCTA in Microsoft Excel format.
 Any data files containing numeric intersection or node identifiers shall use the same node identification (ID) numbers as is stored and maintained by OCTA.
 OCTA will provide a listing of intersections and corresponding unique node ID numbers upon request.
 Each count data filename shall describe the year the counts were collected, agency, type of count file, intersection name, and OCTA node ID number.
-As an example, a turning movement count file recently collected for the intersection of Harbor Boulevard and Wilson Street in the City of Costa Mesa would be given the filename 2020_CostaMesa_ITM_Harbor-Wilson_4534.xls.
+As an example, an ITM file recently collected for the intersection of Harbor Boulevard and Wilson Street in the City of Costa Mesa would be given the filename 2020\CostaMesa\ITM\Harbor-Wilson 4534.xls.